moleculerjs/database/docs/README.md

 ```

 ### `primaryKey`: \<boolean\> _(Default: `false`)_
 For ID fields set the `primaryKey` to true.
-The service know the name of the ID field and type according to this property.
+The service knows the name of the ID field and the type according to this property.

->Please note, the service doesn't support composite primary keys.
+>Please note that the service does not support composite primary keys.

 **Example**
 ```js